ritarodrigues08/python/README.md

 <br>

  # Python 💻
- This folder contains mini-projects with Python
+ This folder contains mini-projects with Python.<br>
- Each project has a folder with a README file containing further details about it
+ Each project has a folder with a README file containing further details about it.

  ## Projects 🗂️
 - Software de gestão de um hostel